Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 Sensity® Shine lenses give your customers an exclusive look thanks to a mirror coating that is more intense in the light yet subtle when indoors.
 Sensity Shine lenses also deliver extra darkness when outdoors.

 If you don’t have a patient questionnaire, your second opportunity is during the slit lamp part of the exam.
 You’ll start to pick up on changes in the anatomy of the eye, including early signs of UV damage, which is a good moment to talk about the sun.
-This presents a natural segue into the topic of prescription sunwear, rather than feeling like a hard sell.
+This presents a natural segue into the topic of prescription sunwear and photochromic lenses, rather than feeling like a hard sell.

 Talk about eye anatomy